Enabling Website Tracking

-But what if you want to track specific actions like someone abandoning their shopping cart, or even just populating Transpond with more information about a customer from your own User Interface.
+If you want to track specific actions, like someone abandoning their shopping cart, or even just populating Transpond with more information about a customer from your own User Interface.

 This is where the Site Tracking Extra Functions come in.